Last updated on September 9th, 2023 by Jules Winnfield

 Any iced beverages that can be served with milk is a match for this vanilla sweet cream cold foam recipe.
 Try it on an iced chai, an iced latte, or even an iced matcha latte.
 Cold brew coffee or iced coffee served with vanilla sweet cream cold foam is coffee heaven.

 For the perfect sip, serve your favorite cold brew coffee drinks without a straw.
 That way, you get a mix of cream and coffee with every mouthful.
+If you prefer hot drinks, you can heat

 Final Thoughts & Bonus Tips

 - Add a sprinkle of sea salt to your vanilla sweet cream.
 Don’t question it, just do it.
 The sea salt cuts through the sweetness of the sugar, and complements the bitterness of cold brew coffee.
+You may also heat it if you want.

 - If you’re using a French press to aerate, be sure to fully immerse the plunger.
 Otherwise, the bottom layer won’t get foamy.